sdopoku/growing_gold/README.md

   #### How To Contribute
   This project is a labour of love stemming from a love for data, food and Ghana.
 There are three main things I hope to achieve with this:
-  + Create an repository of open food-related datasets specific to Ghana
+  + Create an repository of open food-related datasets specific to Ghana.
   + Document and share the process for collecting, cleaning and releasing these datasets.
 I hope others can improve the process or simple join in the effort.
-  + Identify gaps in specific datasets that would be worth covering
+  + Identify gaps in specific datasets that would be worth covering.
   + Produce interesting stories, reports, music, dances, business plans, policies around food in Ghana.
 After all, we are talking about Ghana and food is a major part of our culture so why not learn more facts about it?